Irene Worth: Recitals

 During the mid-1960s in New York, Worth and Gielgud had collaborated in a series of dramatic readings, first from T.S.
 Eliot and Edith Sitwell and then from Shakespeare.
 It was a form of theatre at which she became more adept as she grew older, drawing from Virginia Woolf, Ivan Turgenev and Noël Coward.
 She referred to them as "her recitals".

 In the mid-1990s, she devised and performed a two-hour monologue Portrait of Edith Wharton, based on Wharton's life and writings.
 Using no props, costumes or sets, she created characters entirely through vocal means.

 Death and funeral

-She died in 2002, aged 85, following a second stroke in New York's Roosevelt Hospital, at the age of 85.
-She was survived by her two younger siblings, Luther and Carol, and various nieces and nephews.
+Worth died following a stroke in 2002, in New York's Roosevelt Hospital, at the age of 85.

-At her memorial service, held at the Public Theater in New York City, numerous speakers paid tribute to her, including Edward Albee, Christopher Walken, Mercedes Ruehl, Gene Saks, Meryl Streep, Bernard Gersten, Alan Rickman, and pianist Horacio Gutierrez performed Liszt’s Sonetto 104 del Petrarca.
+At her memorial service, held at the Public Theater in New York City, numerous speakers paid tribute to her, including Edward Albee, Christopher Walken, Mercedes Ruehl, Gene Saks, Meryl Streep, Bernard Gersten, and Alan Rickman.
+Pianist Horacio Gutierrez performed Liszt’s Sonetto 104 del Petrarca.